IN THE NEWS

-The coronavirus (COVID-19) is everywhere, at least figuratively speaking.
+The coronavirus (SARS-CoV-2 - the virus that causes COVID-19 disease) is everywhere, at least figuratively speaking.
 It consumes the headlines, both public and private conversations, and is having a consequential impact on the financial markets.
 As the virus continues to spread, countries around the world take preventative action, events are being cancelled, airlines are reducing flights and international travel is being discouraged.

 Following over 95,000 of confirmed infections in more than 86 countries, the Centers For Disease Control and Prevention (CDC) have upgraded the public health alert to a Warning Level 3 - its most severe advisory - which recommends avoiding all nonessential travel.
 More than 3,200 people have died from the virus, including 12 deaths in the United States.

 The U.S. Travel Association, an industry trade group, has predicted a 6% drop in international travel into the U.S. over the next three months.

 "There is a lot of uncertainty around coronavirus," said Roger Dow, the association's president, in a statement.
 "It is pretty clear that it is having an effect on travel demand — not just from China, and not just internationally, but for domestic business and leisure travel as well.”

 It's important to be aware of coronavirus facts, risks and prevention methods.
 Travel is a primary concern for many, especially given that millions of people use public transportation to and from work and school each day.
 Picture packed trains, planes and subways full of coughing, hacking and sneezing people, casting glances of irritated suspicion at one another.